martishin/graphs-on-maps/README.md

-# Shortest Path on Map Visualizer
+# Shortest Path on Map

 Desktop application that allows you to find and visualize the shortest path between two points on a map.
 Implemented with Kotlin, JavaFX and GMapsFX.